Prostate Screening Choices

 Since the increased PSA levels do not always mean cancer, some men will end up with unnecessary biopsies.
 Undergoing any exam for cancer can be a stressful process.
 For some people, though, identifying cancer at an early stage can be a life-saving step.

 Most prostate cancers are slow-growing.
-Some are so slow that men with prostate cancer often die from other causes withouth knowing they had it.
+Some are so slow that men with prostate cancer often die from other causes without knowing they had it.
 Your age, cancer risk factors, DRE, and PSA results will all play a role in treatment decisions.
 One option is to simply wait and monitor changes in the cancer.
 The PSA levels can be used to track any changes.

 Some may be uncomfortable with having untreated cancer.
 However, cancer treatments have risks of their own.
 Treatments may cause impotence or trouble with leakage of urine.

 The benefit of a screening test is measured through its ability to save lives.
-While prostate cancer screening remains a controversial issue, a large trial involving 20,000 men found that PSA screening did reduce the death rate from prostate cancer.
+While prostate cancer screening remains a controversial issue, a large trial involving 20,000 men found that PSA screening did slightly reduce the death rate from prostate cancer.
 However, many other studies have not shown this connection.
 Also, research has failed so far to show a link between prostate cancer screening and lower overall mortality in men.

 If you are aged 50 years or older, PSA and DRE tests may be offered to you.
 If you are at high risk for prostate cancer, screening can start even earlier.
 Talk to your doctor about the test options.
 Ask about the benefits and risks of prostate screening for you.
 Life expectancy, family history, age, and current health will all play a role in your screening plan for prostate cancer.